-The effects of allelopathic materials on the photosynthetic pigments have already been demonstrated (Hejazi, 2001; Ricki Maryshany et al., 2015).In the present study, Τ. alexandrium extract showed negative effect on the contents of photosynthetic pigments in P. cineraria.
+The effects of allelopathic materials on the photosynthetic pigments have already been demonstrated (Hejazi, 2001; Ricki Maryshany et al., 2015).In the present study, T. alexandrium extract showed negative effect on the contents of photosynthetic pigments in P. cineraria.
 The reason for the reduced chlorophyll contents at high concentrations may be decomposition of chlorophyll and carotenoid or their reduced synthesis (Chaniago et al., 2006; Ricki Maryshany et al., 2015).
 The decreased chlorophyll contents as the result of allelochemical may be a secondary effect (Babu and Kandasamy, 1997).

 Nutrient uptake is an important factor for plant growth and development, the rate of which can be affected by the accumulation of 2005: allelopathic factors (Mallik, Mohammaddoust Chamanabad et al., 2014).
 Both increases and decreases in nutrient uptake have been reported for plants that are subjected the allelopathic conditions.
-Unstable to situation of minerals in receiver plants is created by leaching of plant debris, root exudates and allelopathic debris, the effects of directly be related to plants which may competition, indirectly and through microorganisms that stabilize the nutrients (Alam et al., 2001).
+Unstable situation of minerals in receiver plants is created by leaching of plant debris, root exudates and allelopathic debris, the effects of which may directly be related to plants competition, and indirectly through microorganisms that stabilize the nutrients (Alam et al., 2001).
 Special allelochemical (flavonoids and phenolic acids) prevent the minerals uptake through disrupting the normal actions of membrane in the root cells.
 Allelochemical can reduce cellular ATP content through inhibition of electron transport and oxidative phosphorylation, which are two mitochondrial membrane actions, as well as change the membrane permeability to inorganic ions uptake (Bhowmik and Doll, 1984).
-Yu and Matsui (1997) found that the root exudates of cucumbers and their analogues prevented the $H_2PO^{-4}by$ uptake of the seedlings.
-Mohammaddoust Chamanabad et al. (2014) reported that fresh and dry extract of Sinapisarvensis and Cirsiumarvense increased K concentrate in the tested plant.
+Yu and Matsui (1997) found that the root exudates of cucumbers and their analogues prevented the of H2PO-4bv the seedlings. uptake Mohammaddoust Chamanabad et al. (2014) reported that fresh and dry extract of Sinapisarvensis and Cirsiumarvense increased K concentrate in the tested plant.